John Kenley: Producing career

-Personal life
+Personal life and death

 Kenley was intersex, according to Griffin and Barbara Eden.
 Eden recalled him confiding in her that his parents had concluded "it would be easier for him to go through life as a male rather than as a female," and that he spent the theater season in Ohio and the off season living in Palm Springs as a woman named Joan.
 In his unpublished memoirs, Kenley writes, "People have often wondered if I am gay.
 Sometimes I wished I was.
 Life would have been simpler.
 Androgyny is overrated."

-Kenley died on October 23, 2009, of pneumonia at the Cleveland Clinic in Cleveland, Ohio.
+Kenley died on October 23, 2009, aged 103, of pneumonia at the Cleveland Clinic in Cleveland, Ohio.

 Legacy

 Kenley is credited with introducing professional live theater to the Midwest, laying the groundwork for national tours of Broadway productions.
 Dorothy Kilgallen in 1964 devoted a The Voice of Broadway column to the Kenley Players, writing that Broadway producers should spend "a few pleasant days in Warren, Ohio. … There is a man out there who knows how to get people into the theater—and in show business, that's Trick 1."
 He "pioneered the notion of putting TV stars in summer stock years before everyone started doing it."

 In 1950, he broke the color line in Washington DC, bringing a production of The Barretts of Wimpole Street to Washington and advertising that all seats were "available to any paying customer, without regard for race."
 Washington was at the time "without professional theater because, in response to segregationist seating policies, the Actors Equity union would not allow its members to perform there," and police showed up on opening night expecting a riot.
 After a sold-out, trouble-free two-week engagement, Kenley was "feted in the local media, with civil-rights pundits lauding the nobility of his groundbreaking production."

 In 2004, Actors' Equity awarded Kenley an Honorary Life Membership, calling out his "extraordinary contribution to the American theater" and describing him as having "refined and ultimately defined the golden days of Equity Summer Stock."